 5. Think wide

 Once data is collected then you have easy access to advanced analytics – don’t stop at only analyzing one log source or one dimension of data – analyze across log sources and multiple entities.
-For example, in order to discover advanced cyber attacks that leveraged users’ credentials, we profile across behavioral activity of users – including their permissions configuration, their access to files and systems and their web activity.
+For example, in order to discover advanced cyberattacks that leveraged users’ credentials, we profile across the behavioral activity of users – including their permissions configuration, their access to files and systems, and their web activity.
 We analyze their historical activity as well as compare them against their peers.- Idan Tendler, CEO of Fortscale

 6. Use the ODBC Driver